KustoszApp/docs/source/basic-usage.md

 ### Inactive channels

 These channels have "active" flag turned off.
-You can activate them back.
+You can activate them back or delete them.

+Deleting channel automatically deletes all channel entries.
+However, if any entry is tagged, Kustosz will ask if you want to delete tagged entries or keep them.
+If you decide to keep them, they will be moved from deleted channel to special "Manually added" channel with id 1.